zulip/zulip/docs/markdown.md

-A shared set of fixed test data ("test fixtures") is present in `zerver/fixtures/markdown_test_cases.json`, and is automatically used by both test suites; as a result, it the preferred place to add new tests for Zulip's markdown system.
+A shared set of fixed test data ("test fixtures") is present in `zerver/fixtures/markdown_test_cases.json`, and is automatically used by both test suites; as a result, it is the preferred place to add new tests for Zulip's markdown system.
 Some important notes on reading this file: